Huawei-Watch-Strive-School/Building-Week-2/README.md

 ### Built With

-This section should list any major frameworks that you built your project using.
-Leave any add-ons/plugins for the acknowledgements section.
-Here are a few examples.
+We built this project using majorly the following frameworks:
 * [Deepnote](https://deepnote.com/)
 * [GitHub](https://github.com/)
 * [Jupiter Notebook](https://jupyter.org/)